-As Loanhead’s contribution to mark the 100th anniversary of the Poppy Appeal, a garden of Remembrance and poppy display has been created in the grounds of Loanhead Parish Church on The Loan.
+As Loanhead’s contribution to mark this year’s Poppy Appeal, a garden of Remembrance and poppy display has been created once again in the grounds of Loanhead Parish Church on The Loan.

 The display contains almost 2000 hand knitted and crocheted poppies, the work of many local residents and others with Loanhead connections from as far afield as the south of England and Northern Ireland.